-The fees for audit services during 2021 and 2020 include fees associated with the audit of our consolidated financial statements, including the audit of internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act, issuances of comfort letters and assistance with documents filed with the SEC and reviews of our 2021 and 2020 quarterly financial statements.
-The fees for audit-related services during 2021 primarily represent fees related to standalone audits of certain of our subsidiaries.
-The fees for audit-related services in 2020 related to a stand-alone audit of the Gaylord Rockies joint venture (of which we paid our pro rata share).
-Ernst & Young LLP did not provide professional services during 2021 or 2020 related to financial information systems design and implementation.
+The fees for audit services during 2022 include fees associated with the audit of our consolidated financial statements, including the audit of internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act and reviews of our 2022 quarterly financial statements.
+The fees for audit services during 2021 include fees associated with the audit of our consolidated financial statements, including the audit of internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act, issuances of comfort letters and assistance with documents filed with the SEC, and reviews of our 2021 quarterly financial statements.
+The fees for audit-related services during 2022 and 2021 primarily represent fees for stand-alone audits of certain of our subsidiaries.

-We believe that the engagement of Ernst & Young LLP to provide these REIT-related services, and the amount of fees paid to Ernst & Young LLP in 2021 to provide these services, was appropriate and in the best interests of the company and our stockholders given Ernst & Young LLP's expertise and historical knowledge of our company and its organizational structure.
+We believe that the engagement of Ernst & Young LLP to provide these services, and the amount of fees paid to Ernst & Young LLP in 2022 to provide these services, was appropriate and in the best interests of the company and our stockholders given Ernst & Young LLP's expertise and historical knowledge of our company and its organizational structure.